YoungMayor/shellbase-api-nextjs/README.md

-# Cheatography
+# ShellBase

 **Your one-stop cheatsheet API for command-line power tools.**

-Cheatography is a modern, developer-friendly API and admin console that powers command-line cheatsheets for tools like `git`, `bash`, `docker`, and more — complete with an OpenAPI-like tester, markdown-based documentation, and Gemini AI-powered command help.
+ShellBase is a modern, developer-friendly API and admin console that powers command-line cheatsheets for tools like `git`, `bash`, `docker`, and more — complete with an OpenAPI-like tester, markdown-based documentation, and Gemini AI-powered command help.

 ---